BIAPT/eeg-pain-detection/README.md

 # Pain Recognition with EEG
 In this project, we are analyzing 24 channels dry EEG data coming from the Shrinner Hospital in two patient population: Healthy and participant with MSK.

+Code written by Yacine Mahdid in 2020 from home during the Covid-19 pandemic.

 ## Table of Content
 - [Code Structure](#code-structure)